 A tool such as Argus running on a mirror port may be useful for recording details of every network flow on the inside of a NAT gateway.
 For almost all purposes the data gathered will be sufficient.
 However, argus will not log the NAT gateway's port number mappings as packets traverse the gateway.
 This may cause problems under certain circumstances.
 Ideally the gateway itself should log the mappings as used within its own state table.
 Please bear in mind that every outbound connection attempt which reaches the backbone network needs to be logged.
 It is not sufficient merely to log successful connections, as such logs will be missing information that is often vital to OxCERT.

-OxCERT have given presentations covering NAT, from which slides are available here, in particular our Introduction to NAT Logging will be of use.
+OxCERT has given presentations covering NAT, from which slides are available here, in particular our Introduction to NAT Logging will be of use.
 Additionally, please see the network team's documentation on Network Address Translation for more general details on NAT.

 6. DNS server logs